Close Menu

 Type 1 Diabetes is most commonly found in children and young adults.
 Although, it can occur at any age.
 In children, the onset of Type 1 diabetes can occur suddenly and without warning.
 Also, symptoms may develop rapidly over a period of days or weeks.

 Diabetes Type 1 is often confused with Diabetes Type 2.
 Millions of adults have Type 2 Diabetes or millions more are pre-diabetic.
 Diabetes can be due to lifestyle issues, such as being overweight and diet, but it can also be due to genetic factors.
-Learn about how to reverse Diabetes type 2.
+Learn how to reverse Diabetes type 2.

 Paper with words diabetes type 1 and glasses.